 In October 2014, I came across the more recent version of the site as Twitch, which is a live-streaming site for gaming.
-I was immediately of the good times I had in AOL chat rooms when I was a kid, and how there was thousands of people possibly chatting together about what they were watching in real-time.
+I was immediately of the good times I had in AOL chat rooms when I was a kid, and how there were thousands of people possibly chatting together about what they were watching in real-time.

 As I continued to the use the site, I found I was analysing how communities were formed and supported.
 Immediately was impressed how people would contribute their time and money to keep a broadcaster online through subscriptions and donations.
 They did this with almost no kickbacks, and seemingly out of general support of the broadcaster.

-Over time I found what types of communities I wanted to be apart of beyond the most popular streamers.
+Over time, I found what types of communities I wanted to be a part of beyond the most popular streamers.
 On Twitch, the browsing of streams is purely based on how many viewers you have.
 Smaller streamers were left to fend for themselves to find people to come and watch and join their community.

 I started to gravitate to talk show type streams like the Jackass Podcast, Dropped Frames which talked about what streamers were dealing with, and how to grow their communities.
 They were a range of streamers from small to large, growing and stagnate.

 Continually they would discuss how they would have to make choices on what game to play because of how the browsing works based on viewers.
 If you play a popular game that has 700-1000 streamers playing it, and don’t have a lot of viewers, you might never be seen.
 They would suggest playing non-popular games to possibly get a community going.

 This really set a cord for me because it was purely based on how the Twitch organizes its content.
 With more options to find more streamers that were doing a quality stream that people might enjoy, there might be better communities for people to be a part of.
 Many people I talk to enjoy smaller streamers because they get lost in the larger communities, and can have a more intimate experience with the community and the streamers.

 I set out to change how people found streams.